-4 .5 The JAPG will monitor and evaluate the implementation and impact of the advocacy strategy for Fife under the existing Monitoring and Evaluation framework and provide appropriate recommendations for future refinement of advocacy service provision in Fife.
-Ongoing 4 .6 Through the JAPG we will review, evaluate and make recommendations on changes to policy or guidance that have a bearing on advocacy provision in Fife, and incorporate any necessary changes within the monitoring and evaluation arrangements Ongoing 4 .7 Through contracts monitoring arrangements we will ensure advocacy services deliver in line with advocacy contract and Service Level Agreement requirements.
+4.5 for Fife under the existing Monitoring and Evaluation framework and provide appropriate recommendations for future refinement of advocacy service provision in Fife.
+Ongoing 4.6 Through the JAPG we will review, evaluate and make recommendations on changes to policy or guidance that have a bearing on advocacy provision in Fife, and incorporate any necessary changes within the monitoring and evaluation arrangements Ongoing 4.7 Through contracts monitoring arrangements we will ensure advocacy services deliver in line with advocacy contract and Service Level Agreement requirements.
 This will ensure budgetary and financial oversight in line with the Monitoring and Evaluation Framework requirements. ~